Entry Level SEO Tips

 For (a perhaps overly obvious) example, if someone is typing in “what is SEO” or “how to do SEO” into the search box, then their intent is to discover the best info about SEO for beginners that they can possibly find.

-One of our most valuable SEO tips is really examine your audience’s intentions when they type in the keywords you are thinking of targeting.
+One of our most valuable SEO tips I can mention is really examine your audience’s intentions when they type in the keywords you are thinking of targeting.

 Sometimes a searcher’s intent is fairly obvious – for instance, if they are searching for a specific product or website, their intent is fairly clear.